Skip to main content

 • Ask what numbers the office counted.
 You want to know which income and assets were included.

 • Ask whether the denial is fixable.
-Many denials are really incomplete-file problems, not true ineligibility.
+Many denials are incomplete-file problems, not true ineligibility.

 • Ask whether a review or appeal exists.
 The process is local.
-For example, Arlington’s 2026 materials describe a review path; other localities use different procedures.
+Some localities describe a review path in their materials.
+Others use a different process.

 • Ask whether another relief type still works.
 If exemption is denied, a freeze or deferral may still be possible in some places.

-• If the bill is already late, ask about an installment agreement right away under Virginia Code § 58.1-3212.
+• If the bill is already late, ask about an installment agreement right away.
+Do not wait for another notice.

 Backup paths if relief is delayed or denied

 • Appeal the assessment if the value itself looks wrong.
-Ask your local assessor for the current appeal deadline using the Virginia.gov local government finder.
+Ask your local assessor for the current appeal deadline.

 • Review your mortgage escrow if your monthly payment jumped because the lender projected a higher tax bill than you actually owe after relief.

 • Use legal help if the issue is title, trust, or debt collection.
-Start with Virginia legal aid.
+Start with legal aid before signing a repayment deal you do not understand.

 Local resources that can help with this problem